gh123man/Data-Comm-Networks-CSCI-251-Ultimate-study-guide/README.md

 # Test 3 solutions

-* Given the following IP and netmask, what is the range of IPs taht are valid: `42.112.67.212/18`
+* Given the following IP and netmask, what is the range of IPs that are valid: `42.112.67.212/18`
 > `42.112.64.0 - 42.112.127.255`

 CIDR calculator: http://www.subnet-calculator.com/cidr.php

-* draw a picture of nat (napt).
+* draw a picture of NAT (napt).
 > LOOK IT UP

 * what is the size of an IPv6 address in bits?